The Barons Berners

 This website is largely focused on the last few hundred years rather than attempting to reach further back in time.
-For those who have an interest, the Domesday Book details for Wreningham (and Nayland) can be found here.
+However, the Domesday Book details for Wreningham (and Nayland) can be found here.

-The History of Norfolk from the time of the Norman Conquest up to the late 1700s was set out in a set of volumes titled “An Essay Towards A Topographical History of the County of Norfolk”.
-The books were written and published c1800.
+The History of Norfolk from the time of the Norman Conquest up to the late 1700s was set out in a set of volumes titled ‘An Essay Towards A Topographical History of the County of Norfolk‘.
+The books were written and published in c1800.
 Volume 5 includes the story of Wreningham: a modern transcription can be found here.

 Queen Elizabeth I passes through Wreningham – 1578

 Queen Elizabeth I appears to have travelled through Wreningham on Thursday 14th August, 1578.
-The queen had been making her way from London to Norwich – in her only visit to Norfolk, and is understood to have travelled though Wreningham on the road we now call the B1113.
+The queen had been making her way from London to Norwich – in her only visit to Norfolk and is understood to have travelled through Wreningham on the road we now call the B1113.

 She had been travelling with an enormous entourage which included her Court and the Royal Household which was accompanied by over 200 carts each pulled by 6 horses.
 It must have been an incredible sight for those able to view it.